Ronaldo brace rescues dethroned Juve against Udinese

 "We lost points against teams that we should have beaten, sometimes naively, we let Inter escape and now we are focused on reaching the Champions League."

-Juventus had trailed for most of the game in Udine after Nahuel Molina put Udinese ahead in the 10th minutes, blasting in off a quickly taken Rodrigo De Paul free kick while Juventus players were still protesting.
+Juventus had trailed for most of the game in Udine after Nahuel Molina put Udinese ahead in the 10th minute, blasting in off a quickly taken Rodrigo De Paul free-kick while Juventus players were still protesting.

 Weston McKennie missed a chance to level for the away side before the half hour mark when he sent a diving header wide.

-Matthijs de Ligt had a shot charged down with Ronaldo nodding the follow-up over.
+Matthijs de Ligt had a shot charged down with Ronaldo nodding over the follow-up.

 In Emilia-Romagna, Atalanta played most of the match a man down after goalkeeper Pierluigi Gollini saw red after 22 minutes at the Mapei Stadium.